-The NOAA CPC data used to calculate the expected and final grid index is conclusively presumed to be accurate.
+The NOAA CPC data used to calculate the expected and final grid index is conclusively presumed to be accurate unless it meets the criteria outlined in section 8(e) of the Rainfall Index Basic Provision.
 RMA does not alter the NOAA CPC data.